aymankhder/SecGen/modules/generators/structured_content/hackerbot_config/ids/templates/IDS.md

 Press Ctrl-Z to stop the process, if it did not do so automatically.

-Kali Linux’s Snort configuration file can be configured to output, a “tcpdump” formatted network capture.
+Kali Linux’s Snort configuration file can be configured to output, a "tcpdump" formatted network capture.

 Open the snort.conf file in vi:

 ```bash
 vi /etc/snort/snort.conf
 ```
-> (Remember: editing using vi involves pressing “i” to insert/edit text, then *Esc*, “:wq” to write changes and quit)
+> (Remember: editing using vi involves pressing "i" to insert/edit text, then *Esc*, ":wq" to write changes and quit)

 Uncomment the following line and then save the changes (remove the \#):